Bereavement Resources

 ALS Bereavement Support Group Meetings

-Navigating Grief Together: A Five-Session Support Series
+Navigating Grief Together: Eight-Session Support Series

 Ceremony of Remembrance

-Once a year our staff and newly bereaved loved ones gather to share memories, photos, and stories.
-Together we reminisce and pay tribute to loved ones who’ve passed from ALS in the previous year.
+Once a year, our staff and newly bereaved loved ones gather to share memories, photos, and stories.
+Together, we reminisce and pay tribute to loved ones who’ve passed from ALS in the previous year.
 For more information, please contact Chris Dunn at dunn@als-ny.org

 ALS Bereavement Resources